MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-09-18-mfp-support-for-ios11.md

 * Remote Disable
 * Application Center

-All these features work well, however few issues, which are documented below, were noticed.
+The above mentioned functions of MobileFirst works fine with iOS 11, however few issues maybe noted, which are documented below.

 > **Disclaimer:** *Some of the action items that are addressed in the list below are not under IBM’s control.
 Therefore, we expect developers and IT managers to ensure that their infrastructure is up-to-date according to Apple’s requirements.*

 #### Known Issues
-* Starting with iOS 11, Apple has updated [WebCrypto API](https://www.w3.org/TR/WebCryptoAPI/) in Safari 11 which is not compatible with the current MobileFirst API.Refer [Whats New In Safari  11](https://developer.apple.com/library/content/releasenotes/General/WhatsNewInSafari/Safari_11_0/Safari_11_0.html) for details.As a result, a web app consuming the Web SDK for MobileFirst will fail to launch on a device running on iOS 11.
+* Starting with iOS 11, Apple has updated [WebCrypto API](https://www.w3.org/TR/WebCryptoAPI/) in Safari 11 which is not compatible with the current MobileFirst API.
+Refer [Whats New In Safari  11](https://developer.apple.com/library/content/releasenotes/General/WhatsNewInSafari/Safari_11_0/Safari_11_0.html) for details.
+As a result, a web app consuming the Web SDK for MobileFirst will fail to launch on a device running on iOS 11.
 Updating to the latest version of [IBM Web SDK](https://www.npmjs.com/package/ibm-mfp-web-sdk) will resolve this issue.

 * Starting iOS 11, Apple has modified the way the status bar area is shown on the screen particularly to support iPhone X which comes with a notch in the display.
 This is particularly important for cross-platform developers using tools such as Apache Cordova or Ionic.
 In particular, this change in behaviour affects any webview based apps that use fixed position header bars when they are built for iOS 11.